 You can link in CLI commands like SSH or PowerShell, or use APIs like webhooks so your monitoring system can restart ports, deploy additional containers, retest applications, or even dump real-time diagnostics in response to an issue.

 Some people are uncomfortable with automatically executing commands, so Netreo allows you to control those commands manually through operator intervention if you prefer.
 That way, if you want to add a ‘click to restart server’ function directly into the web interface of the monitoring system, and limit access to just administrators, there’s an easy way to do so.

 One customer even set the system up to restart the server automatically after hours, but only notify the NOC during business hours, so they can make the decision when they’re available.

 However keep in mind that if you’re automating response, maintenance windows become absolutely critical.
 Otherwise, a scheduled software upgrade may not go as you expect, as your monitoring system starts taking action in the background.
 Nothing is more frustrating than pausing an application service for deployment and having the server suddenly reboot.

+Good automation is the key to impeccable monitoring.
+Netreo’s world-class automation gets you the results you want.
+Schedule a demo to try our product today.
 Make sure to keep up to date with our blogs for the next parts of this series on how to improve your DevOps Automation.